o19s/chorus-opensearch-edition/katas/004_build_a_basic_dashboard.md

-# Kata x: Build an analytic dashboard!
+# Kata 4: Build an analytic dashboard!
-Whether you've been collecting user events and queries for a while, or [you uploaded some sample events](00X.a_import_UBI_data_events.md), now you're ready to visualize them in the dashboard!
+Whether you've been collecting user events and queries for a while, or [you uploaded some sample events](003_import_preexisting_event_data.md), now you're ready to visualize them in the dashboard!

 ## 1) Fire up the OpenSearch dashboards